NEZNAMY/TAB/.github/wiki/feature_guide_scoreboard.md

 If a player meets both conditions (has defined permission and is in defined world), `scoreboard1` will be displayed, because it is defined first and therefore has the highest priority.
 You can switch scoreboards based on your priority needs.

 # Announce command
-This takes priority over current scoreboard.
-Once the announce is over, previous scoreboard is restored.
+This takes priority over the current scoreboard.
+Once the announcement is over, the previous scoreboard is restored.
 `/tab announce scoreboard <name> <time>`
 name - name of scoreboard to be displayed
-time - amount of seconds to display the scoreboard for
+time - number of seconds to display the scoreboard for

 # Additional settings
 | Option name | Default value | Description |